Forest Investment Program

 Summary

-The FIP supports developing countries’ efforts to reduce deforestation and forest degradation (REDD) and promotes sustainable forest management that leads to emission reductions and the protection of carbon reservoirs.
-It achieves this by providing scaled-up financing to developing countries for readiness reforms and public and private investments, identified through national REDD readiness or equivalent strategies.
+The Forest Investment Program (FIP) is a targeted programme of the Strategic Climate Fund (SCF) within the Climate Investment Funds (CIF) hosted by the World Bank.
+The FIP supports developing countries’ efforts to reduce deforestation and forest degradation (REDD+) and promotes sustainable forest management that leads to emission reductions and the protection of carbon reservoirs.
+It works towards this goal by providing scaled-up financing to developing countries for readiness reforms and public and private investments, identified through national REDD+ readiness or equivalent strategies.
+The FIP is active in 23 countries.

 Basic Description

-Name of Fund | Forest Investment Program (FIP) |
+Name of the Fund | Forest Investment Program (FIP) | ||

-Official Fund Website | www.climateinvestmentfunds.org/cif/node/5 |
+Official Fund Website | https://www.climateinvestmentfunds.org/topics/sustainable-forests | ||

 |

-FIP investments also mainstream climate resilience considerations and contribute to multiple co-benefits such as biodiversity conservation, protection of the rights of indigenous peoples and local communities, and poverty reduction through rural livelihoods enhancements. |
+FIP investments also mainstream climate resilience considerations and contribute to multiple co-benefits such as biodiversity conservation, protection of the rights of Indigenous Peoples and local communities, and poverty reduction through rural livelihoods enhancements. |

 ---|---|